onaio/onadata/docs/management.rst

     python manage.py restore_form form_id

-You can also restore a form in Django admin by:
+You can also restore a form in Django admin interface:

 1. **Navigate to XForms**: Go to the XForm section in the Django admin interface.